Mentorship Program to Tanzania

 Check into hotel.

 Final individual one-on-one feedback session with the Mentor covering the work carried out over the course of the program.
-This is an hour long session where the Mentor will sit with the participant and discuss the images produced over the course of the program and relate them to the individual objectives of the participant, as set out at the start of the program.
-Participants are encouraged (though this is not mandatory) to submit a selection of images for Peace for Conservation for their use in highlighting the activities of the organisation, thus treating the NGO as if they were an organisational "client" tasking the participant with a week-long assignment.
-If requested by the participant, the Mentor can assist with the process of photography selection and discuss with the participants how and what the process entails.
+This is an hour long session where the Mentor will sit with the participant and discuss the body of work produced over the course of the program and relate them to the individual objectives of the participant, as set out in the first individual feedback session at the start of the program.
+Your program Mentor can assist with the process of photography selection and identify your next steps moving on from the program.

 Final group dinner together.
 Debriefing by the Mentor who will give an overview of the results successfully derived from the Mentorship program.
 Participants can share personal thoughts and experiences in regards to the program.